m4schini/timekeeper/README.md

 ----

-raumzeitalpaka is an open source system for managing event schedules.
+raumzeitalpaka (formerly timekeeper) is an open source system for managing event schedules.
 It is created and optimized for [Jugend hackt](https://jugendhackt.org/) events.

 It provides basic mechanisms for the creation and management of time schedules, locations and rooms for events.